datawookie/emayili/README.md

   - [Yahoo\!](https://login.yahoo.com/account/security) and
   - [AOL](https://login.aol.com/account/security).

+## Debugging

+To see the guts of the message as passed to the SMTP server, do the
+following:

+    cat(emayili:::message(email))

 ## Similar Packages

 There is a selection of other R packages which also send emails: